ankitkshp10/gartner-assignment/README.md

 How to run ->
 1. change the path of the source file at line 32. set the path as it is placed in your system.
-2. change the path of the destination file at line 33. if that file exists, it will update the fileName, otherwise will create a new run.
+2. change the path of the destination file at line 33. if that file exists, it will update the fileName, otherwise will create a new file.

 3.Run the GartnerAssignmentApplication file.